Annual Writing Contest

 In order to qualify for judging, your entry MUST:

-3. NOT exceed the maximum length requirement for the category; and,
+2. NOT exceed the maximum length requirement.

 Formatting

-• For short stories and poems: Use a typed, double-spaced, with a white 8½" x 11"-page layout.
+• Use a typed, double-spaced, with a white 8½" x 11"-page layout.

 • The text must be black, 12 pt type in Arial font.